JoaoRoch4/Imgui_Couse_dx12ver/REFACTORING_SUMMARY.md

 # Application Refactoring Summary

 ## Overview
 Successfully refactored the application from using global functions in Source.cpp to a proper Object-Oriented design using an App class.
+Both `App` and `DX12Renderer` classes are now properly placed in the `app` namespace for consistency with the rest of the codebase.

 ## Changes Made

-### 1. Created New App Class
+### 1. Created New App Class (in `app` namespace)

 #### App.hpp (`code/Include/App.hpp`)
 - Created a comprehensive App class that encapsulates all application state
+- **Placed in `app` namespace** for consistency with other classes
 - Used proper encapsulation with private members
 - Implemented singleton pattern for accessing the App instance from static contexts
 - Key public methods: